G. Gordon Liddy, Watergate mastermind, dead at 90

-WASHINGTON (AP) — G. Gordon Liddy, a mastermind of the Watergate burglary and a radio talk show host after emerging from prison, died Tuesday at age 90.
+WASHINGTON (AP) — G. Gordon Liddy, a mastermind of the Watergate burglary and a radio talk show host after emerging from prison, died Tuesday at age 90 at his daughter’s home in Virginia.

 His son, Thomas Liddy, confirmed the death but did not reveal the cause, other than to say it was not related to COVID-19.